clairefan816/game-coding-challenge/README.md

 ## 📕 Background

 ## 🎨 Features
 The MUSICMIND app is a single page / single user experience design.
-TOAST UI Editor provides **Markdown mode** and **WYSIWYG mode**.
-Depending on the type of use you want like production of *Markdown* or maybe to just edit the *Markdown*.
-The TOAST UI Editor can be helpful for both the usage.
-It offers **Markdown mode** and **WYSIWYG mode**, which can be switched any point in time.
+This code breaking game is deduced into three ways of playing.
+* **Classic Number Guess Game** : Guess the right four-digits number within 10 rounds.
+* **Rainbow Color Cubes** : The digits are mapped to corresponding fresh colors.
+If you're bored to guess numbers, let's guess the secret color pattern.
+* **On Screen Simple Piano** : For those sound masters, you will never get bored by guessing sound patterns with a mini keyboard play around.

 ## 🐾 Examples

 ## 🔧 Install